dylanpieper/DiAGrammy/README.md

 Meet DiAGrammy, the bot who turns your words into diagrams!
 Powered by text-davinci-003.

 ## Development goals
-- Inputs for model selection, temperature, and max toxens. 🕹️
 - Event handler for missing or bad API key 🔑
-- Format/stylize/color diagram mode ✍️
+- Toggle "edit" and prompt will format/stylize/color current diagram ✍️
+- Settings panel with inputs for model selection, temperature, and max toxens. 🕹️
+- Setting panel with inputs for modifying system prompts in the app 🛠
 - Optimize diagram to fit on mobile 📲
-- Modify system prompts in the app 🛠
 - [✅] Save as PNG (3/24/2023)
 - [✅] Copy and paste code (3/24/2023)